Kong/kong-graphql-opa-authorization/README.md

 }
 ```

-But the query below should return a 401 unauthorized:
+But the query below should return a 403 - Forbidden:

 ```console
 query MyQuery {